Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Numerical Studies and Discusion

 \subsection{Discussion}

 We have used the reduction method to construct and study the linear stability of localized solutions to the single species models (\ref{origin}) and competition models (\ref{14}) in the limit of an asymptotically large speed $\chi\gg 1$.
 Our main contribution has been the rigorous analysis of the existence of localized patterns and their stability properties.
 Under the technical assumptions (A1), (A2) and (H1), (H2), we showed that (\ref{origin}) admits many localized solutions when the potential $A$ has multiple maximum points.
 In particular, there are two possible heights for every local bump.
 Regarding the stability properties, we proved that once some local bump has the small height, the spike will be unstable.
 We next focused on the analysis of the population model (\ref{14}).
-On the one hand, we proved the non-coexistence of two competing species who follow the aggressive strategy and IFD strategy, respectively.
-Moreover, we found that when the Allee threshold $\theta=O(1),$ the species who follows the aggressive strategy will persist in the long run; while $\theta=O\Big(\frac{1}{\chi^{\frac{n}{2}}}\Big)$, the aggressive strategy will lead to the extinction of species in some cases.
-On the other hand, with the assumption that two species both follow the aggressive strategy, we showed that even though the localized patterns might coexist in local bumps, they are unstable and the more aggressive species will persist in the long term.
+On the one hand, we proved the non-coexistence of two competing species who follow the aggressive strategy and IFD strategy, respectively, for Allee threshold sufficiently small.
+Moreover, we found that when the Allee threshold $\theta$ is small but independent of $\chi$, the species who follows the aggressive strategy can persist when all peaks have the large heights; while $\theta$ depending on $\chi$ is small, the aggressive strategy will lead to the extinction of species.
+On the other hand, with the assumption that two species both follow the aggressive strategy, we showed that even though the localized patterns might coexist in local bumps, they are unstable.

 We would like to mention that there are also some open problems that deserve future explorations.
 While discussing the existence of interior spike steady states, we impose some technical assumptions on $A$; for instance, we assume that $A$ has $k$ non-degenerate maximum points.
 Whether or not these assumptions can be removed remains an open problem.
 Besides the stable interior spikes, we believe that (\ref{origin}) also admits the stable boundary spikes, and the rigorous analysis needs to be established.
 Regarding the population system (\ref{14}), we only study the influence of large advection on the population evolution of interacting species.
 The effect of small diffusion $d_1$ is apparently another delicate problem that deserves probing in the future.